christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 Permanent HDFS web interface will be available on port `60070` by default.

-Depending your choice, export the path to ephermeral or persistent HDFS :
+Depending on your choice, export the path to ephermeral or persistent HDFS :

 {% highlight bash %}
 export PATH=$PATH:./ephemeral-hdfs/bin